How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 Using the 3″x2″ construction timber, a spirit level and a selection of good quality screws from Fixabolt, start by creating the outer frame.
 Then add three inner supports using the 3m timber.
 Add more slabs for further support.

-Creating a solid timber framed shed base
+shed base with solid footings and timber framed base

 To ensure a sturdy and solid shed base: